An entry-level DSLR, the Nikon D3100 is equipped with a plethora of features and functionality for people who are planning to get into photography.

 If you’re a beginner and are just learning how to properly use manual settings, such as shutter speed and aperture, then it’s better to choose a unit that’s light and small.
 This will allow you to take out the camera more frequently, giving you more opportunities to learn and master those controls.

 If you’re just getting into photography, then it’s better to buy a unit with a kit lens.
-DSLRs usually come with two types of kits lens, one that features image stabilization and one that doesn’t.
+DSLRs usually come with two types of kit lenses, one that features image stabilization and one that doesn’t.
 It’s advisable to choose an image-stabilized kit lens, as it allows you to capture sharper images at slower shutter speeds.